-Tenant demand is extremely high due to the thousands of young professionals wanting to live in the city centre, meaning investors are benefiting from fast-rising rental prices.
+Tenant demand is extremely high due to the thousands of young professionals wanting to live in the city centre.
+This means landlords are benefiting from fast-rising rental prices.

-In fact, research by Ideal Flatmate reported that between 2014-2019 Manchester properties saw an average rental price growth of 37.8% - perfect for a buy to let investor.
+In fact, Ideal Flatmate reported that between 2014 and 2019, the average rental price grew by 37.8% in Manchester.
+These are ideal conditions for buy to let investors.

-Manchester was recently voted one of the youngest cities in Britain, with the region home to around 90,000 students.
+Manchester was recently voted one of the youngest cities in Britain.
+The city is home to around 90,000 students.

 Plus, it now has the highest percentage of overseas students of any UK city outside of London.